That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-| Proven track record as a Nintendo licensed product Stable operation due to temperature control functions | The design is flashy and might be a matter of preference |
+| Proven track record as a Nintendo licensed product Stable operation thanks to thermal control features | Flashy design may not be for everyone |

 | Item | Details |